 How to Clean Up When You’re Overwhelmed ~ One Simple Strategy

-You (or an older child) throw all of the toys/mess into a BIG pile in the middle of the room.
+This is when you tell them NOT to put away the toys.
+Instead, you (or an older child) throw all of the toys/mess into a BIG pile in the middle of the room.

 This part is really important: Don’t try to sort the mess, just throw them into a big pile.